What Countries Can Felons Travel to? A Comprehensive Guide

 Countries That Blacklist Felons

-1. Can Felons Visit Canada
+1. Can Felons Visit Canada?

 Canada has strict entry rules for individuals with criminal records.
 No matter the number of years, recent or old conviction.
 If you have a felony conviction, you are inadmissible and not allowed to enter the country.
 This applies even if the conviction occurred many years ago.
-The most strict actions are taken against the felons involved in crimes such as:
+The strictest actions are taken against the felons involved in crimes such as:

 - Murder